Fujifilm GFX 100S vs Nikon D7000

 Studio photographers will appreciate that the Fujifilm GFX 100S (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 100S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D7000 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the GFX 100S and D7000 can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Nikon D7000 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm GFX 100S or the Nikon D7000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.